-Bethanie Mission Manager, David van Leen said, “Chaplaincy is such a valuable part of Bethanie and I feel passionately about Purple Week, where we truly focus on the benefits this service provides to our clients and staff.
+Bethanie Mission Manager, David van Leen said, “Chaplaincy and Spiritual Care are such valuable parts of Bethanie and I feel passionately about Purple Week, where we truly focus on the benefits these services provide to our customers and staff.

 Bethanie CEO Chris How adds, “Purple Week is our chance to thank our Chaplaincy team for providing quality Spiritual Care to our customers and their families.
-The little and big things they do make a world of difference and help to provide the best possible care.
-I am pleased to say we had another great week.”
+The little and big things they do make a world of difference and help to provide the best possible care.”

 Bethanie introduced Purple Week in 2011.
-Today, Bethanie employ five full-time and fourteen part-time Chaplains, plus numerous Pastoral Care volunteers, whose services are all provided complimentary to
+Today, Bethanie employ five full-time and 15 part-time Chaplains, plus numerous Pastoral Care volunteers, whose services are all provided complimentary to their clients.